LAW 7178 - Planning Law

 Recommended ResourcesText Book(s)

 There is no recommended text for the course.
-A seminar outline and compulsory and recommended readings will be made available for each seminar on MyUni.
+A seminar outline and recommended reading for those wishing to explore the topics further and reading materials for each seminar will be available on line through MyUni.

-Leslie A Stein, Principles of Planning Law (Oxford University Press, 2008)
+Stein, Leslie A, Principles of Planning Law, Oxford University Press, 2008

-Gerry Bates, Environmental Law in Australia (Lexis Nexis Butterworths, 10th Ed, 2019)
+Bates, Gerry, Environmental Law in Australia 9th ed., Lexis Nexis Butterworths, 2016

 The Australian Journals most frequently referred to in this area include: